W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 #### My Role

 For us Experience Designers a large part of the job is to design products and digital services that are great for the end user but we also need to design for the business too.
-In this project I assumed my usual role as, UX Designer but I also played the part of Product Owner too.
+In this project I assumed my usual role as, UX Designer but I also played the part of Product Manager too.

 #### What were the problems or opportunities that the organisation were facing?